Sharing the Season 2020 list

 Also: Volunteers, financial contributions and any items related to the history of Rowan County, its communities and the Piedmont.

 Contact: Executive Director Aaron Kepley, 704-633-5946 or firstname.lastname@example.org

 201 W. Fisher St., Salisbury, NC 28144

 Needs: Monetary donations for the West Branch (Cleveland) Library Project or the Rowan Public Library Foundation Endowment.
 Contributions can be made by individuals, families, businesses or groups.
-Legos for a children’s summer reading program are also needed.
 Cash, checks, and credit or debit donations are accepted.
 All gifts will be acknowledged in the library’s monthly newsletter.
 Gifts are tax-deductible as allowed by federal and state law.

 P.O.
 Box 2349, Salisbury, NC 28145-2349

-Needs: Encourage every child to read 20 minutes a day; contribute to the system’s Rowan Partners for Education Fund to support teacher mini-grants; donate books for the summer feeding program; volunteer to read with children at school; attend community exhibitions of student work; write a “thank you” note to a teacher; make positive posts on social media; ensure students get eight hours of sleep per night, and that they arrive at school on time ready to learn; encourage students to attend school every school day; learn more about how renewal is helping meet the needs of each child.
+Needs: Encourage every child to read 20 minutes a day; contribute to the system’s Rowan Partners for Education Fund to support teaching and learning; donate books for the summer feeding program; volunteer to read with children at school; attend community exhibitions of student work; write a “thank you” note to a teacher; make positive posts on social media; ensure students get eight hours of sleep per night, and that they arrive at school on time ready to learn; encourage students to attend school every school day; learn more about how renewal is helping meet the needs of each child.
 See this link: https://www.rssed.org/about/renewal

 Contact: Public information officer Rita K. Foil, 704-630-6103